Our motto is Create Memories Everywhere you Go.

-Cairns, considered the gateway to Australia's Great Barrier Reef, is a city in tropical Far North Queensland.
+Cairns, is a city in tropical Far North Queensland and is considered the gateway to Australia's Great Barrier Reef.
 Its Aboriginal Cultural Park tells the stories of indigenous Aboriginal and Torres Strait Islander people with music and dance.
 Cairns Esplanade, lined in bars and restaurants, has a swimming lagoon.
-Northwest of the city, Daintree National Park spans mountainous rainforest, gorges and beaches.
+Northwest of the city, Daintree National Park spans mountainous rainforest, gorges and spectacular beaches.

 Cairns: The average annual maximum temperature is 29°C (84.2°F), with 62% humidity.
 Plan ahead with our information on temperature and rainfall.
 During summer in Cairns, average temperatures range from 23.6 - 31.4°C (74.5 - 88.5°F).